+If food sits in the end of the esophagus, it is just as irritating to the esophagus as acid from the stomach.
+The Lap-Band prevents acid from the stomach to reflux, and likely why the medications don’t seem to work.
 Next, the patient starts to wake up at night from a cough.
 It can become severe leading to chronic bronchitis or even pneumonia.
 If food is in the lower esophagus when the patient goes to bed and lies flat, the food and fluid can move up the esophagus.
-This leads to aspiration of food into the patient’s airway, causing the cough.
+This leads to aspiration of food into the patient’s airways, causing the cough.
 The food or fluid can also lead to bronchitis and pneumonia.
 Many patients with this persistent problem learn to sleep in a chair to prevent the cough.

 Robotic Lap Band Revision in Denver, CO

-The bottom line is that if you have a Lap-Band and you develop symptoms of GERD or a nighttime cough, you should be evaluated by your bariatric surgeon.
-You simply may need an unfill of your Lap-Band which will resolve your reflux symptoms and cough immediately.
+The bottom line is that if you have a lap band and you develop symptoms of GERD or a nighttime cough, you should be evaluated by your bariatric surgeon.
+You simply may need an unfill of your gastric band which will resolve your reflux symptoms and cough immediately.
 You should also get an upper GI to help identify any problem.
-If your band was too tight and no other problem is detected, take some time off with the unfill, then restart the fills.
+If your band is too tight and no other problem is detected, take some time off with the unfill, then restart the fills.